 Ants, especially common household ants, can be a huge problem in the warmer months.
 They will get in your butter, sugar and grains.
 You spray them with one of the cleaners under your sink and wipe off the counter and a couple days later they are back in force.
-You put out bait you buy at the hardware and they eat it and keep coming.
+You buy ant bait at the hardware and they eat it and keep coming.
 Small house ants in Virginia can access your home through the tiniest of openings and are relentless.
+They are social, selfless and communicate chemically.
 When you get tired of trying to stop a colony of invading ants call the professional exterminators and Brown.
-We can come out and take can schedule an inspection and give you a free quote to take care of invading ants.
+We can come out and inspect the property and give you a free quote to ridding your home or business of invading ants.

 There are several types of ants considered common household ants in Virginia; Odorous House ants, Pavement ants and Little Black ants (Yes, that is their name).
 All of these ants all look about the same.
 They are small, brown to black in color and annoying.

 but if they find a suitable environment in your home, they will move right in.
+Commonly found in wood softened by timbers that are damp from a leak or sweating pipes.
 They will hollow out timbers in your home to make galleries in which they will make more carpenter ants.
 Carpenter ants are large and red to black in color.
 They are more active at night and if they are in a wall you will be able to hear them eating your house.
 Call today for a free inspection if you think you have carpenter ants or an issue with any ant that is invading your space.

 Brown Exterminating Co.

 services Waynesboro, Fishersville, Staunton, and Lexington Virginia areas in Augusta county and Rockbridge county Va.